BatchClayderman/DEC-AI-Literacy-Course/README.md

 - A. AI-augmented professionals avoid using AI in their work to maintain full control.
 - B. AI-dependent professionals use AI to enhance their creative output.
 - C. AI-augmented professionals rely solely on AI-generated content.
-- **D. AI-dependent professionals let AI take over their work without critical oversight. **
+- **D. AI-dependent professionals let AI take over their work without critical oversight**.

 #### M6Q2: Which of the following is a key skill for thriving in an AI-driven workforce?
 Choose only ONE best answer.